 During our stay here the village had no electricity and no water for approximately 20 hours… and it was quite possibly the most humid place I have ever visited!
 Fortunately I think this bothered my husband and I more than it did the baby, but perhaps wasn’t the most ideal situation!

-Accommodation is limited here so if you are travelling with children I would recommend you book in to one of the resorts.
+Accommodation is limited here so if you are travelling with children I would recommend you book in to one of the resorts (this is the one place that we didn’t use an Air b’n’b).
 Make sure you book early though as they fill quickly!
-If you are looking for a one-stop shopping source for pricing, amenities etc, I like to use hotels.com voucher codes to save some great money.
+If you are looking for a one-stop shopping source for pricing, amenities etc.

 This was a nice place and it was great to experience the Caribbean culture in Costa Rica- who knew it was so different from the West coast!?
 Isla enjoyed dancing to Bob Marley and chilling on the beach but it wasn’t the best place that we visited in terms of suitability of children due to the strong rip currents in the sea and the general cleanliness-this part of the country was far less clean than the other areas we visited and there was a constant lingering smell of Cannabis!